 I would not suggest these for super sets as they take too long for that purpose, but for most, it should be fine.

 Overall, the design and finish on the plates is great.
-All of the plates have the weight increments engraved into them, so you don’t have to do any guesswork when you’re increasing the weight.
-Some of the competitors use stickers or paint which either gets rubbed off or peeled and neither looks as good.
+All of the plates have the 5-pound increments engraved into them, so you don’t have to do any guesswork when you’re increasing the weight.
+Some of the competitors use stickers or paint, which either gets rubbed off or starts to peel and neither looks as good.

-The weight accuracy is pretty accurate as well, so if you’re swapping over from a different adjustable dumbbell or a set of standard dumbbells, you shouldn’t notice too much difference.
+The weight accuracy is pretty spot-on as well, so if you’re swapping over from a different adjustable dumbbell or a set of standard dumbbells, you shouldn’t notice too much difference.

 Unlike a lot of other dumbbells, which use a rubber handle, the Pepin Dumbbells come with a metal, knurled handle, similar to what you find on a barbell.
 This is a huge plus and one of the biggest benefits to Pepin’s.